RoyallyFlushed/royallyflushed/README.md

 ### About

-I am currently working as a Programmer for Karta Creative!
-Assisting on many different projects for brands and creating quality content for Roblox players.
+I am currently working as a Senior Software Engineer for Karta Creative!
+Creating many different projects for brands and creating quality content for Roblox players.

-I was formerly a Lead Developer for BloxByte Games' title "Ghost Simulator".
+I was formerly the Lead Developer for BloxByte Games' title 'Ghost Simulator'.
 I'm a Cyber Security & Forensic Computing Graduate with interests in backend systems, networking and security.
 I love learning how things work and why they work the way they do.

 <br/>